 Students who complete this program will acquire an excellent grounding and deep understanding of the field's foundations, applications, and policies covering theoretical and empirical approaches.

 The Economics Program course listing is broad enough to offer students specialized training in a number of areas:

-More than half of our Economics alumni continue their education through GPEFM, IDEA, or in another PhD or graduate program at prestigious schools around the world.
-Alumni who choose a professional career path are regularly hired by governmental agencies and international banking, consulting, and research firms.
+More than half of our Economics alumni continue their education through GPEFM or in another PhD or graduate program at prestigious schools around the world.
+Alumni who choose a professional career path are regularly hired by governmental agencies, international banking, consulting and research firms.

 Barcelona GSE master's graduates have gone on to enter some of the most prestigious and competitive doctoral programs in the world, including:

 Examples of recent Economics placements:

 During the Fall term, students may choose between advanced or standard core courses, depending on their background and their interest in pursuing a PhD program.
 Advanced courses will be required for students who wish to be considered for admission to the GPEFM PhD program at UPF.
 A master project, which will be supervised in regular meetings with an advisor, will allow each student to put their knowledge into practice and improve their writing and exposition skills.